Individual Submission Summary

 Abstract

-Background: This study uses Pregnancy Risk Assessment and Monitoring System (PRAMS) data (2012-2021) alongside state-level paid family leave policy enactment data to examine the effect of paid parental leave (PPL) policy on key maternal health outcomes among low-income individuals.
-Lower-income mothers may benefit more from a mandatory state-level PPL policy given high wage replacement rates promoting uptake.
+This study uses Pregnancy Risk Assessment and Monitoring System (PRAMS) data (2012–2021) and state-level paid family leave (PFL) enactment data to estimate the effects of paid parental leave (PPL) on maternal health outcomes among low-income individuals during the COVID-19 pandemic.
+Recent state PPL programs offer high wage replacement rates, potentially increasing participation and improving health among lower-income mothers.

 Authors